 As Fellowship Christian School continues to flourish and grow as a school of excellence, it is important to maintain academic accountability and credibility in the education community.

-Our school has attained the high distinction of triple accreditation, becoming one of the first schools in the United States to be accredited by the Southern Association of Independent Schools (SAIS), the Association of Christian Schools International (ACSI), and the Southern Association of Colleges and Schools.
+Our school has attained the high distinction of triple accreditation, becoming one of the first schools in the United States to be accredited by the SAIS (Southern Association of Independent Schools),CESA (Council on Educational Standards and Accountability), Cognia (formerly SACS/AdvacED).

 In the world we live in, accountability in education is paramount.

 It serves as a critical component of a school's effectiveness and ability to provide successful schooling for children.
-School's that demonstrate an intentional commitment to meet a set of rigorous standards, engage in a program of continuous improvement, and demonstrate quality assurance to stakeholders via self-examination and peer review will set themselves apart.
-And, at Fellowship Christian School, we embrace that accountability and our partnership with parents.
+Schools that demonstrate an intentional commitment to meet a set of rigorous standards, engage in a program of continuous improvement, and quality assurance to stakeholders via self-examination and peer review will set themselves apart.
+At Fellowship Christian School, we embrace that accountability and our partnership with parents.